posit-conf-2023/shiny-r-prod-lego/README.md

     indicating one or more packages in the lockfile are not installed.
     In the R console, run the following command to restore the complete package library: `renv::restore(prompt = FALSE)` .
-2. In the **Git** tab of the RStudio IDE panel, select the **TODO - Add Branch Name** branch to load the files associated with this particular exercise / demonstration
+2. In the **Git** tab of the RStudio IDE panel, select the **profiling-exercise1** branch to load the files associated with this particular exercise / demonstration
-3. Inspect the application source code and begin updating the application code.
-You will find placeholders for adding code with the comments `# TODO:`.

 ## Code of Conduct